-How to Use Video for Employee Knowledge Sharing
+How to Use Enterprise Video for Employee Knowledge Sharing

 Brightcove is a global business with 12 offices worldwide.
 Our sales and marketing teams span time zones and continents.
 Trying to schedule a live meeting that can accommodate everyone is a challenge, so imagine pushing out vital information such as product updates and additional sales trainings effectively!
 To answer this problem, we turn to video.
 Two of our amazing product marketers, Nathan Veer and Lamia Chlala, record product updates and product-specific “office hours” with Q & A, placing them in a video gallery for on-demand training and knowledge sharing.
 Their technical know-how is matched by their creativity and the video program is a well-received by our global teams.

 Don’t keep the expertise of your teams locked away.
 We all have an innate need to share, learn, and connect with others.
 Recognize that, in today’s high-efficiency, lean-staffed workplaces, every employee is a subject matter expert.
 This is certainly true at Brightcove where our digital marketing team has ZERO redundancies.
 Video empowers us to share our expertise between offices and teams.
 In an increasingly digital world are you ready to empower your teams’ communications through video?

 The Benefits of Using Video for Knowledge Sharing

 Improved learning: video created and shared by employees, for employees, is corporate education gold.
 Video can supplement trainings while adding variety and improving the audience’s ability to retain the information.

 Reduced costs: large enterprises save immensely by shifting a portion of training to on-demand video.

 Controlled internal messaging: leveraging video for internal knowledge sharing provides consistent learning experiences, ensuring everyone receives that critical information the same way, utilizing the same definitions and terms.